lichkitsch/old_campaigns/lindorwin/adventures/10_anjouville.md

 # Anjouville

 ## Setup
-The party is together in White Vale, preparing to journey to Salgrim's home, the gnomish city of Anjouville (ahn-zho-vee).
+The party is together in White Vale, preparing to journey to Salgrim's home.
+They've eaten and it's time to rest.
+There are bunks available, but Ifir is having trouble sleeping.
+If she takes a walk, she'll find Vela at the showers

+The party sets out for the gnomish city of Anjouville (ahn-zho-vee).
 Anjouville is an ancient underground city in the far north, accessible by entrances found in the mountains.
 While Sal is returning home for personal reasons, the group is following along because the underground city would be the perfect place to hide from Polaris' view and thus hide from Elduin's gaze.

 The group consists of: Ifir, Dama, Ezrah, Salgrim, Ilien, Julius, Vela, and Ursa.
 Ifir is a little more than halfway along in her pregnancy, Dama and Ezrah are becoming closer, Sal is on a mission, Ilien left Polly to tend to White Vale, Julius and Vela are past the point of no return, and Ursa is struggling to come to terms with Elduin's betrayal.